insarwxw/run_download_DEM/README.md

 usage: run_download_DEM.sh <work_path> <dem_dir> <box> <soft_flag> [out_name]

 input parameters:
-work_path:         the work path where a DEM folder will be created, e.g.PWD
+work_path:         the work path where a DEM folder will be created, e.g., $PWD
 range_aoi:         the lat-lon box of AOI (<west>/<east>/<south>/<north>)
 proc_flag:         which DEM source will be used: [default:0]
                        0---> download new NASADEM (SRTM) from aws